KruPeter/opsschool-mid-project/README.md

 # opsschool-mid-project
 Opsschool 2020 mid-course project

-This project is creates a full CI/CD process for WEB application (WEB app TBD).
+This project creates a full CI/CD process for WEB application (WEB app TBD).
 In this project using AWS services.
-The AWS environment is created using Terraform.
 - Tools involved in this project:
     * Ansible (not implemented yet)
     * Terraform